Welcome to the Worldwide Greathead family my One-Name Study - Person Page 715

 Last Edited=29 Dec 2006

-James Shaw was born about 1837 in Redcar, Yorkshire, England.1 He was the son of James Shaw and Sarah Greathead.1 He was baptized on 31 December 1837 in Redcar, Yorkshire, England.2 In the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, he was listed as the son of James Shaw James was a scholar.3 In the census of 7 April 1861 in 7 South Terrace, Redcar, Yorkshire, England, he was listed as the son of James Shaw James was working as an agricultural labourer.4 In the census of 2 April 1871 in 7 Fishermans Square, Redcar, Yorkshire, England, he was listed as the son of Sarah Shaw James' father has died and he is still living with his Mum and working as a fishmonger, presumably taken over the family business.5 James was listed as the head of the family of on the census of 3 April 1881 in 7 Fishermans Square, Redcar, Yorkshire, England, James was a fishmonger living on his own.6 James was listed as the head of the family of on the census of 5 April 1891 in 7 South Terrace, Redcar, Yorkshire, England, James is listed as a fishmonger.
+James Shaw was born about 1837 in Redcar, Yorkshire, England.1 He was the son of James Shaw and Sarah Greathead.1 He was baptised on 31 December 1837 in Redcar, Yorkshire, England.2 In the census of 30 March 1851 at 1 Zetland Square, Redcar, Yorkshire, England, he was listed as the son of James Shaw James was a scholar.3 In the census of 7 April 1861 in 7 South Terrace, Redcar, Yorkshire, England, he was listed as the son of James Shaw James was working as an agricultural labourer.4 In the census of 2 April 1871 in 7 Fishermans Square, Redcar, Yorkshire, England, he was listed as the son of Sarah Shaw James' father has died and he is still living with his Mum and working as a fishmonger, presumably taken over the family business.5 James was listed as the head of the family on the census of 3 April 1881 in 7 Fishermans Square, Redcar, Yorkshire, England, James was a fishmonger living on his own.6 James was listed as the head of the family on the census of 5 April 1891 in 7 South Terrace, Redcar, Yorkshire, England, James is listed as a fishmonger.
 He has William Picknett a fisherman, his wife Hannah and their children lodging with him.
 I believe William was the son of James sister Hannah.7 In the census of 31 March 1901 in 7 South Terrace, Redcar, Yorkshire, England, he was listed now as the uncle of William and Hanah Picknett.
 William was a fisherman and head of the household.
 James is still listed as a fishmonger.8

 Sources of Information